catamphetamine/javascript-time-ago/README.md

 ## Intl

-[`Intl`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) global object is not required for this library, but it may be required if you choose to use the built-in `twitter` style.
+[`Intl`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) global object is not required for this library, but it may be required if you choose to use the built-in `twitter` style (though it will fall back to the default style if `Intl` is not available).

 `Intl` is present in all modern web browsers and is absent from some of the old ones: [Internet Explorer 10, Safari 9 and iOS Safari 9.x](http://caniuse.com/#search=intl) (which can be solved using `Intl` polyfill).